Updated: Jan 13

 The Belt of Truth

-A belt holds everything in place.
 To prevent wandering around and gathering up your spirits, harvest biblical truths by devoting time to daily Bible study.
 Weave those biblical truths into a belt.
 Continually maintain the integrity of this belt and wear it at all times.
-Doing so will help you gain more specific guidance on Christian living and aid you in making decisions that consistently align with God’s word.
+This belt, woven with biblical truths, will help you gain more specific guidance on Christian living and aid you in making decisions that consistently align with God’s word.
 Consequently, you will gain confidence in your decision-making process, making you less susceptible to influences surrounding you.

 The Breastplate of Righteousness

-The temptations that I find myself weak against may not even tempt you a bit.
 Each of us has our own personal weakness to different temptations.
+The temptations that I find myself weak against may not tempt you a bit.
 Additionally, our society places its own value on varying types of sin, deeming some types of sin more acceptable than others.
 Be cautious and aware of society’s judgement and minimization of certain types of sin (Romans 12:2).
 By aligning yourself with the standards of society, your own personal standards may become distorted.
 Furthermore, by comparing sins, one could minimize or even justify sinful actions.
-In God’s eyes, jealousy, unforgiveness, talking negatively about another person, or demoralizing them is just as sinful as not being faithful to your spouse.
+In God’s eyes, jealousy, unforgiveness, talking negatively about another person, or demoralizing another person is just as sinful as not being faithful to your spouse.

 The good news is that God’s grace redeems us.
 Christ’s purity and sacrifice for each of us is a gift that we can embrace.
 By accepting God's gift of sacrifice, we invite Him into our inner core where He will continually strengthen and change us.
 We do not need to be perfect; we just need to rely on the Righteous One for strength.
 As we reach out to God through prayer while trying to improve our efforts to be more like Christ, we rely on His help to overcome our personal temptations.
 As your children witness your reliance on Him, they will learn the benefits of His saving grace.